 Paying for It

 Traditionally the groom's parents pay but nowadays you'll often see couples include the cost in their overall wedding planning budget.
 Another scenario is for both parents to host it together.
-Read more about who is supposed to pay for a wedding.

 It is traditionally the realm of the mother of the groom.
 Check in with your mother-in-law and see if she is willing and able to do so.
 If she wants to, it's a good idea to let her – it gives her a role in the wedding and even if the rehearsal dinner is completely different from your taste, guests will presume that you didn't plan it.